 Make Sure You Have No Skeletons

-Remember, companies conduct background checks often via search engines, so it's up to you to ensure your social networking profiles are professional, or private.
+Remember, companies conduct background checks often via search engines, so it's up to you to ensure your social networking profiles are professional, and/or private.

 Looking for additional help?
 Join our career growth club today and get access to one-on-one career coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities—all in your back pocket!